abrotman/related-domains-by-dns/rdbd-reorg.md

   example.net is now related to example.com in order to make a later migration easier;
-- when doing Internet surveys, we should be able to provide more accurate results if we have information as to which domains are, or are not, related.
+- when doing Internet surveys, we should be able to provide more accurate results if we have information as to which domains are, or are not, related;
-- a domain holder may wish to declare that no relationship exists with some other domain, for example "good.example" may want to declare that it is not associated with "g00d.example" if the latter is currently being used in some cousin-domain style attack.
-In such cases, it is more likely that there can be a larger list of names (compared to the "positive" use-cases) for which there is a desire to disavow a relationship.
+- a domain holder may wish to declare that no relationship exists with some other domain, for example "good.example" may want to declare that it is not associated with "g00d.example" if the latter is currently being used in some cousin-domain style attack in which case, it is more likely that there can be a larger list of names (compared to the "positive" use-cases) for which there is a desire to disavow a relationship.

-It is not a goal of this specification to provide a high-level of assurance as to whether or not two domains are definitely related, nor to provide fine-grained detail about the kinds of relationships that may exist between domains.
-However, the mechanism defined here is extensible in a way that should allow use-cases calling for such declarations to be handled later.

 <!--
 Using "Related Domains By DNS", or "RDBD", it is possible to